 4. Computer Science Capstone

 The first course, Foundations of Computer Science is designed to introduce students to the breadth of the field of computer science through an exploration of engaging and accessible topics.
 Rather than focusing the entire course on learning particular software tools or programming languages, the course is designed to focus the conceptual ideas of computing and help students understand why certain tools or languages might be utilized to solve particular problems.
-This course includes a broad range of topics in computing, including robotics; programming in several languages such as Processing and Java; and cyber security.
+This course includes a broad range of topics in computing: impact of technology, programming structures, cyber security, and gaming development.

 The second course is AP Computer Science Principles.
 This course advances students’ understanding of the technical aspects of computing including, programming and algorithm design, computer system organization and operation, and data representation and information organization.
-This course includes the use of several programming languages, based on the specific project or problem students must solve.
+This course includes the use of Python.

 The third course, AP Computer Science A, is a more in-depth study of computer science, specifically the technical aspects of computing including; programming and algorithm design, computer system organization and operation, and data representation and information organization.
 In this course, the primary language used in advancing student’s understanding of the application of computational thinking to real-world problems is Java.*

 The fourth course is Computer Science Capstone.
 The Capstone course includes all the topics of Computer Science A, as well as a more formal and in-depth study of algorithms, data structures, design, and abstraction.*